soulbrix/FM4CarModelTools/README.md

-# FM4 Car Part Import App
+# FM4 Car Model Tools

 A standalone Tkinter tool for exporting **Forza Motorsport 4** `.carbin` model sections to Wavefront OBJ, editing them in Blender, and importing them back into the game file.